 car accident

+A Michigan personal injury attorney from Christensen Law will fight to secure the financial compensation you need for your recovery.
 During our first meeting, you can discuss the details of your car accident claim with one of our auto accident injury lawyers.
 You can also learn more about your legal rights and the monetary compensation you may be entitled to.
-Call our team at 248-900-9000 or fill out our online contact form to get started.
+Call our team to get started.

 • Consulting with expert witnesses to develop persuasive legal arguments.